 Since opening Across Town Farm, Emma has brought along many young riders from their first lesson through the horse show ranks.
 ATF students have been the recipients of many tricolor wins at both the local and national level and qualified for USEF Pony and Pony Medal Finals, USHJA Children's/Adult Hunter Finals and Zone 3 Finals.
 Emma appreciates the challenges of starting young horses in the hunter rings and enjoys bringing along her own horses.
 She enjoys all aspects of the horse business and continues to enjoy watching and learning from other professionals while consistently working to improve her own riding and training skills.
-She currently holds her Category I USHJA Trainer Certification and her SCHJA and NCHJA judges card.
+She currently holds her Category I USHJA Trainer Certification and her SCHJA and NCHJA judges card and is pursuing a USEF "r."
 She stays involved in the local horse community as a member of the South Carolina Hunter Jumper Association Board and the SCHJA Executive Secretary.

 Nick Stewart has been an avid rider, competitor and horseman for the past 25 years.
 He grew up riding in the Hillsborough area, beginning with trainer, Ginny Rollins.
 At the age of 13 he began his jumper career and moved on to riding with former Olympic rider, Andrzej Kurowski.
 Under the tutelage of Andrzej, Nick competed in the Child/Adult and Junior/Amateur Jumpers on his horses Mattingly and Pargale throughout the Southeast.
 Nick competed IHSA as an Open Rider for the University of North Carolina at Charlotte before returning home to begin working as a professional out of his mother's Rosewood Farm in Mebane.